modernmediagrp/spotify-recommendation-system/README.md

 - [Multiple](https://www.kaggle.com/christinobarbosa/spotify-dataset?select=Spotify_dataset.csv) [Kaggle datasets](https://www.kaggle.com/vatsalmavani/spotify-dataset?select=data) that contained necessary sub-genre tagging and audio feature listings (energy, danceability, etc.)

 ## Methods
-This project exclusively used content-based filtering to build a recommendation system.
+This project exclusively uses content-based filtering to build a recommendation system.
 Similarity is calculated using K-Nearest Neighbors (KNN), cosine similarity and sigmoid kernel.
 Exploratory data analysis and visualizations are conducted on the final, cleaned data.

 ## Results
 The final dataset has just under 23,000 songs spanning 128 sub-genres.
 It comes as no surprise that the majority of songs within the dataset score high in both energy and danceability.
 Both features somewhat define electronic dance music.